simple-shadow/Aes-online-encdec/README.md

 - **Key Management**: Ensure you keep your secret key safe and secure.
 Losing the key means you will not be able to decrypt your data.
 - **Data Privacy**: We do not store any of your text or keys.
 All operations are performed locally on your device.
+- **SHA Key Processing**: This is not standard AES decryption.
+The input key is processed with SHA, which allows you to use keys of any length for encryption and decryption.

 ## Disclaimer